Need to talk? Call 1800 882 436.

 Anxiety can interfere with your child's health and wellbeing, especially as they get older.

-Where can I get more information about separation anxiety in children?
+You can read more about anxiety in children.

 Speak to a maternal child health nurse